-Xbox One X vs PS4 Pro – Which is the 4K King?
+Xbox One X vs PS4 Pro – Which is the 4K Winner?

-The PS4 Pro and Xbox One X mark a shift in console gaming.
-Gone is the idea of generations in favour of an iterative hardware model.
-At least, that’s what it looks like.
+PS4 Pro and Xbox One X mark a major shift in console gaming.
+Console generations have been moved aside in favour of an iterative hardware mode.
+At least, that’s what the current picture is.

 Let’s be very clear: these consoles are very different offerings that aren’t exact side-by-side rivals.
 While they both offer 4K gaming, they fill different parts of the market due to their different pricing.
 Still, a side-by-side look at specs never did anybody any harm, did it?